jpverkamp/blog/content/programming/2006/2006-12-14-markov-random-text.md

 programming/languages:
 - Java
 ---
 This is work from my first Winter quarter at <a title="Rose-Hulman Institute of Technology" href="http://www.rose-hulman.edu/">Rose-Hulman Institute of Technology</a>.
-Basically, we were to use {{< wikipedia page="Markov chain" text="Markov chains" >}} to generate a semi-random text that statistically matches an input text.
+Basically, we were to use [[wiki:Markov chain|Markov chains]]() to generate a semi-random text that statistically matches an input text.
 The short version is that you calculate for each sequence of words of a given length (the chain length) what the possible next words are from the given text, each with a given probability.
 Then you use that to generate a new text, randomly choosing each new word from the aforementioned probabilities.
 It's really fun to play with and I've got a half dozen or so examples to show you.

 <!--more-->